The 2020 Presidential Election will be conducted by mail.

-In response to the COVID-19 pandemic, the Utah Legislature passed HB 3006 which changes how this election will be conducted.
-To protect your right to vote while maintaining the health of our community please abide by the following deadlines to receive your ballot in the mail and VOTE FROM HOME.
+In response to the COVID-19 pandemic, there are some changes to how this election will be conducted.
+To protect your right to vote while maintaining the health of our community, please abide by the following deadlines to receive your ballot in the mail and VOTE FROM HOME.

-June 18 - Contact us if you have not received your ballot in the mail.
+- October 20: Voters who have not received a ballot should verify/update their voter registration or contact our office as soon as possible.
 This will allow time to correct any issues and mail you a new ballot.

-June 19 - Last day to register to vote by mail, in person, or electronic.
-Must be received in the county clerk/auditor’s office by 5pm.
+- October 23: Last day to register to vote.
+Registrations must be received in the elections office by 5:00 pm.

 - October 28, 29, 30, and Nov 2: Early voting begins.
 Times and location to be announced

 - November 2: By mail postmark deadline - if in doubt, place in a ballot drop box

 Drop Box: Open through 8 pm on Election Day Nov 3

 Located at every city hall and county library - Open 24 hours